farhatjahan11/Youtube-API/README.md

 # Youtube-API
-For playing youtube videos in our app.
-Youtube API will be very usefull
+For playing youtube videos inside our app.
+Youtube API is very usefull and easy to handle videos.